 After studying Experimental Psychology as part of the Natural Sciences tripos at Cambridge University, Paul joined Daniel Wolpert’s research group where he conducted experiments in motor learning and sensorimotor prediction.
 On obtaining his PhD in 2006, he took up a post-doctoral position in Masud Husain's group at the UCL Institute of Cognitive Neuroscience, where he investigated visual memory, eye movements and the neglect syndrome.
-In 2010 he joined the UCL Institute of Neurology as a Senior Research Fellow.
+In 2010 he joined the UCL Institute of Neurology as a Wellcome-Beit Prize Fellow.
 In 2013–15, Paul was a Visiting Scholar at the Institute of Cognitive & Brain Sciences, UC Berkeley.
-In 2015 he joined the University of Cambridge.
-He is funded by a Senior Research Fellowship in Basic Biomedical Science from the Wellcome Trust.
+In 2015 he returned to the University of Cambridge as a Wellcome Trust Senior Research Fellow.
+In 2022, he was made Professor of Computation and Cognition.

 Sebastian studied Computer Science at the University of Tübingen and obtained his PhD in the group of Gregor Schöner at the University of Bochum in Germany.
 In his PhD project, he addressed questions of visuo-spatial perception, memory, and cognition by designing computational models within the framework of dynamic field theory.
 He joined the lab as a Research Associate in 2015 to study the structure of visual working memory, employing both psychophysical experiments and computational modeling.

-Ivan obtained his BA, MA and conducted his doctoral studies in psychology at the University of Zagreb in Croatia.
+Ivan Tomić conducted his doctoral studies in Psychology at the University of Zagreb in Croatia.
 In his PhD project he investigated the consequences of processing distractors of different strengths on representations in visual working memory.
 He was awarded funding by the British Scholarship Trust to visit the Bays lab during 2016/2017, in order to deepen his understanding of working memory.
 He returned to the lab in 2019 as a Research Associate to study visual perception and memory, in particular how sensory representations enter working memory.
 He left in 2021 for a research and teaching position in Zagreb.